-Plenty of crossed fingers paid off for festival goers when Mitchell Creek Rock N Blues Fest got the green light to go full steam ahead with its three jam packed days of Aussie music.
-Not an easy gig amid covid snap lockdowns and unpopular border closures, but festival director Jimmy Budgen together with his band of loyal hard workers, musos who were ever so grateful to be performing and faithful festies made sure this festival, now in its 10th year, was a resounding success.
+Plenty of tightly crossed fingers paid off for festival goers when Mitchell Creek Rock N Blues Fest got the green light to go full steam ahead with its three jam packed days of Aussie music.
+Not an easy gig amid covid snap lockdowns and unpopular border closures, but festival director Jimmy Budgen together with his band of loyal hard workers, musos who were ever so grateful to be performing as well as ever faithful festies made sure this festival, now in its 10th year, was a resounding success.

 Mitchell Creek near Kandanga in the Mary Valley is two hours north of Brisbane and this year, 3500 people camped on Jimmy’s scenic 100 acres to soak up good music on two alternating stages, eat good food from food vans, quaff byo drinks and mingle.
 Zero access to internet was the icing on an already fabulous cake.

 For not one minute of one hour did we not realise how privileged we were to be sitting out under balmy blue skies which morphed into starry milky way nights, enjoying non stop music from 10am to 11pm in an enviable Aussie bush setting.